- Coastal Management Plan

 - Vegetation management framework – the Department of Resources undertakes monitoring, compliance, and enforcement activities, assesses applications and manages development approvals in relation to the clearing of vegetation in Queensland.

-- State Planning Policy – the Department of State Development, Infrastructure, Local Government and Planning has identified biodiversity as one of 17 state interests in this policy, and becomes involved in local government planning and development decisions where biodiversity is affected.
+- State Planning Policy – the Department of Housing, Local Government, Planning and Public Works is responsible for the State Planning Policy, under which biodiversity is identified as one of 17 state interests.
+The state government becomes involved in local government planning and development decisions where biodiversity is affected.

 - Environmental impact assessment – the Department of Transport and Main Roads carries out assessments to determine the impacts of proposed transport infrastructure projects on the environment, including consideration of impacts on biodiversity.